MissConstruction/MissConstruction/README.md

 i ABSOLUTELY adore Seals, Ferrets, Snow leopards, Maned wolves, foxes, snakes, doves, rabbits, swans, cats and dogs!! \(@^0^@)/

-If i'm quiet, it doesn't mean i'm bored of you/hate you, i just don't know what to say at times, but as we get close, the moe and more talkative i get!! (╹ڡ╹ )
+If i'm quiet, it doesn't mean i'm bored of you/hate you, i just don't know what to say at times, but as we get close, the moe and more talkative i get!!
+I also get attached really easily, so i'm really sorry if i get annoying ! i REALLY love drawing / making skins for my friends!! i really love seeing them happy <3 i also ADORE making ocs together with oomfs LIKE HELL YEAH??????
+I'LL INSTANTLY AGREE, NO NEED TO EVEN ASK!!! (╹ڡ╹ )

  ![wjltyo](https://github.com/user-attachments/assets/4759c6b9-764e-4848-b469-9d02d84df2c0)